 Watching out for Harmful Ransomware

+In the face of rising ransomware threats, it becomes crucial for individuals and organizations to bolster their fraud protection efforts.
 According to the Association of Certified Financial Crime Specialists (ACFCS), the Financial Crimes Enforcement Network (FinCEN) has seen a surge in Suspicious Activity Reports (SARs) tied to ransomware attacks.
 Ransomware is a type of malicious software that encrypts a victim's data and demands a ransom from the victim to restore access.
 These attacks can be costly and disruptive for individuals and organizations, and they can also be used as a cover for other financial crimes, such as money laundering.
 FinCEN reported that the number of SARs related to ransomware attacks nearly tripled in a year, reaching over 1.2 billion.
 It is important for individuals and organizations to be aware of the threat of ransomware and to take steps to protect themselves, such as keeping their software and devices up to date with the latest security updates and using strong, unique passwords.
 It is also important to be cautious when opening emails or links from unknown sources, as these can often be used to deliver ransomware.

-In addition to taking steps to protect themselves from ransomware attacks, individuals and organizations can also take steps to prevent or mitigate the impact of a ransomware attack if it does occur.
+In addition to taking steps to protect themselves from ransomware attacks, individuals and organizations can also take steps to prevent or mitigate the impact of a ransomware attack and maintain fraud protection if it does occur.
 This can include having a strong backup system in place to restore data in the event of an attack, as well as having a plan in place for how to respond to an attack and communicate with stakeholders.
 It may also be helpful to have cybersecurity insurance to cover the costs associated with recovering from a ransomware attack.